kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

     > **Tip:** If you don't see any logged experiment runs, refresh the page.

-1. Review the **Run metrics** to explore how accurate your regression model is and assess its overall performance.
+1. On the **experiment-churn** pane, review the **Run metrics** to explore how accurate your regression model is and assess its overall performance.

    ![](./Images/11-7-25-lab-2.png)